Date:July 19, 2016

 The efficacy of immune-modulating anti-cancer therapeutic antibodies that have been FDA-approved in recent years, such as anti-CTLA-4 and anti-PD-1, has driven growing interest in methods that provide a mechanistic understanding of drug function.
 Development of new mono and combination therapies with immune-modulatory effects requires more powerful immunophenotyping techniques capable of in depth cell characterization.
 Flow-cytometry-based functional assays can be essential for elucidating the mechanism of a drug.
 While standard flow cytometry can identify immune subsets and their relative abundance within a sample, functional assays allow for the characterization of the biological significance of these populations including suppressive capability or activation status of a target population.

 Functional assays usually involve ex vivo stimulation of cells with drugs, antibodies, and/or cytokines, followed by staining for markers in order to quantify a biological response.
-MI has validated functional assays that allow effective characterization of immune subsets, including:
+Covance has validated functional assays that allow effective characterization of immune subsets, including:

 - Mixed Lymphocyte Reactions (MLRs): Splenocytes from two allogenic strains of mice, a stimulator population and a responder population, are co-cultured ex vivo.
 Proliferation of the responder population is measured with CFSE staining, which is an amine-reactive dye that allows tracking of cellular division for up to seven cycles.
 Splenocytes from tumor-naïve stimulator animals trigger proliferation, while splenocytes from animals bearing certain types of tumors will suppress proliferation.
 This assay can be used to measure alterations in immune suppression resulting from drug treatment.
 The below data represent the suppression of proliferation in the MLR when spenocytes from A20-tumor-bearing mice are used as stimulator cells.